Knitting Stitches for Beginners by Janice Jones |Updated 09-25-2023

 Ready to get started?
 Here are the two stitches to learn first: The Knit Stitch and the Purl Stitch.
 Then I'll show you how to combine them to make amazing items.

-Let's start with the most basic stitch: the Garter Stitch.
+Let's start with the most basic stitch: the Knit Stitch.
+If you create the knit stitch over and over again across the row and then in each subsequent row it is called the Garter Stitch Pattern.
 It's classified under the knit and purl category and it's reversible, which means it looks the same on both sides.
 To create this stitch, you simply knit every row.
 It produces a fabric with a textured, bumpy look that's flexible and sturdy.

 Check out the tutorial for the garter stitch